***Updated on May 21, 2019***

-While Immigration Equality celebrates the ruling and what it stands for, the injunction offers only a temporary solution.
+While Immigration Equality celebrates these rulings and what they stand for, the injunction offers only a temporary solution.
 We still need legislative action for a permanent solution for Dreamers.
 Immigration Equality Action Fund will continue to lobby Congress to demand that they pass the DREAM Act, a bipartisan bill that would provide DACA recipients and other similarly situated young people a pathway to citizenship.
 To sign up for alerts or to take action in support of our lobbying efforts, click here.
 We need a clean DREAM Act now!

 Many of you have contacted Immigration Equality to ask “what do I do now?”
 Below, you will find our frequently asked DACA questions.
 In addition, we know that some of you may be eligible for other immigration benefits.